-- 1. In the doctoral training programmes (PhD) the performance of all study requirements entailing working and study hours provided for as a condition precedent to obtain the doctoral (PhD) diploma shall be measured by higher education study scores (i.e. credits) in all forms of training. - 2.
+- 1. In the doctoral school, the performance of all requirements provided for as a condition precedent to obtain the doctoral (PhD) diploma shall be measured by higher education study scores (i.e., credits). - 2.
 Credits are based on total amount of working hours spent with studying, established on the basis of an estimate by taking into account domestic and international experiences, which can be reasonably expected from a student of average capabilities in order to complete his or her studies. - 3.
 Working hours spent in student classes may result in credits if the student successfully demonstrated the performance of the related requirements, i.e. complied with the requirements laid down in the regulations of the institution.
 The value of the credit shall be independent from the grade of compliance. - 4.
 The following rules shall be taken into account for the purposes of obtaining the credits: - the duration of the doctoral training is 8 semesters (48 months), - the doctoral training is realised in two stages: (i) the first stage lasting for 4 semesters is a "training and research stage", (ii) the second, also lasting for 4 semesters, is a "research and dissertation" stage.
-Maximum within one year after the expiry of the latter, the dissertation must be submitted, - in both stages of the training, students are allowed to spend two semesters in 'passive' status, - number of credits recommended to be obtained within one semester is 30, - the mandatory amount of credits to be obtained throughout the doctoral training is 240, - 5.
-Credits can be in the doctoral training through various forms of activities: involvement in organised programmes, research work, teaching, publications, or the so-called free credits, rewarding substantial activities related to the research topic, and in the form of credits for the "final report". - 6.
+Maximum within three years after the comprehensive (complex) exam, the dissertation must be submitted, - in both stages of the training, students are allowed to spend two semesters in 'passive' status, - number of credits recommended to be obtained within one semester is 30, - the mandatory amount of credits to be obtained throughout the doctoral training is 240, - 5.
+Credits can be obtained in the doctoral training through various forms of activities: involvement in organised programmes, research work and teaching.
+In addition, so-called "free credits" can be obtained for publications or rewarding substantial activities related to the research topic.
+"Final report" credits can be given to those PhD students who met the publication requirement for getting a PhD degree. - 6.
 Students - must obtain minimum 20 credits in each semester in the training and research stage, which must include successful completion of at least one subject, - must obtain at least 15 credits in each semester in the research and dissertation stage, - are transferred to the fee-paying status from being state-funded students by the Council of the Doctoral School of Physics -approved by the FDC -, provided they fail to obtain the minimum amount of credits, - must obtain at least 108 credits in the first four active semesters, failing to do so results in the loss of the student status, - must obtain the mandatory 240 credits within 4 years. - 7.
 Training (educational) credits can be awarded in return for participation in a school-based learning effort.
 Three training credits can be obtained in any one semester by attending one contact class and passing the related examination.
 The credit level of subjects delivered in two classes are worth 5 credits in the Teaching of physics programme, including the exam.
 Completion of the courses is evaluated by the lecturer of the respective subject on a five level scale (1-2-3-4-5) and certified in the NEPTUN system.
-On this basis, 48 and in the teacher programme, 80 credits should be obtained (8 and 16 double-class courses including the exam).
+On this basis, 48 and in the teacher programme, 80 training credits should be obtained in the first four active semesters (8 and 16 double-class courses including the exam).
+A maximum of